REMSLogic/REMSLogic/README.md

 ----------------------

 1. Find the file named `Site/ConnectionStrings.config.example`
+2. Create a copy of it
-2. Remove the `.example` extension
+2. Remove the `.example` extension from the copy
-3. Open this file in Visual Studio or your favorite text editor
+3. Open the copy in Visual Studio or your favorite text editor
 4. Update the connection string to match your database setup

 This file is not managed by the VCS.
 This will let you setup a connection string for your setup without messing up settings for other developers on the project.
 The web.config transforms take care of setting up everything for deployments.